Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     In Avaya Infinity™ Admin Console, add the Twilio number in the 'Numbers' section, associate it with the connector, and set the desired routing treatment.
 Ensure the workflow, queue, and agents are configured to handle the SMS messages appropriately.

+    > ⓘ **Mock Mode Tip**
-    If your are using the Twilio Mock Mode, you can still follow the above steps.
+    > If your are using the Twilio Mock Mode, you can still follow the above steps.
 Just add a dummy number instead of the Twilio number.

     See the [Admin Console documentation](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) for more details.